shawngraham/cdh2020/content/en/tutorials/github.md

 ---

 Ta Da!
-You now have a github account, and you've created your first repository. **Going Forward** remember that you can create a new repository from the plus sign in the top right corner:
+You now have a github account, and you've created your first repository (**fyi, private repos don't appear on the overview page, but will appear on the repositories tab when you're logged in**).

+**Going Forward** remember that you can create a new repository from the plus sign in the top right corner:

 ![another new repo](/images/github/new-repo.png)

 {{< alert theme="info" >}}
 When creating a new repo you will almost always want to choose the 'initialize with a readme.md' file.
 The times when you don't are when you are _not_ working with Github's web interface.
 If you forget, this can be fixed; [go to "Setting up a 'repository' but you forgot to initialize"](#Setting-up-a-'repository'-but-you-forgot-to-initialize).
 {{< /alert >}}

-Remember, private repos do not appear on your user page 'overview' _which only displays public ones_ but if you click on 'repositories' while you are signed into github, you will see your private repos listed.

 ---